vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 }
 ```

 Nuxt allows you to change its Vite config by using its built-in hook `vite:extendConfig`.
-In its callback function, we add the Vuetify plugin to the array of Vite plugins.
+In its callback function, add the Vuetify plugin to the array of Vite plugins.
 To resolve relative asset URLs that are passed to Vuetify components such as `VImg` (e.g. `~/assets/img/some.png`) the `transformAssetUrls` function needs to be added in the `vite` entry .

 In the next step, initialize Vuetify and add it to the main Vue app instance.
 This can be done in the `plugins` folder as any plugin that is placed in this folder will be automatically loaded by Nuxt at startup.